- How is retinoblastoma treated?

 Laser therapy (photocoagulation) for retinoblastoma

 Photocoagulation is a type of treatment that uses a laser beam aimed through the pupil.
 The laser is focused on the blood vessels that surround and supply the tumor, destroying them with the heat caused by the beam.
-Photocoagulation is effective only for smaller tumors.
+Photocoagulation is effective only for smaller tumors toward the back of the eye.

 Your child will be under general anesthesia (in a deep sleep) during the treatment.
 The treatment is usually given 2 or 3 times, with about a month between treatments.

 Possible side effects: In some cases, laser therapy can damage the retina, which can lead to blind spots or temporarily cause the retina to detach from the back of the eyeball.

 Last Medical Review: 03/12/2015